The more information you capture in my CRM about your customers, the better you will be able to service them in the future.

-You need to make sure to log all of my customer interactions immediately after they occur to ensure I don’t forget anything and so I can keep track of exactly what’s going on with my customers here at sales-i.
+You need to make sure to log all of your customer interactions immediately after they occur to ensure that you don’t forget anything and so you can keep track of exactly what’s going on with your customers.

 1. Your relationships are going to disappear

 Not only will the relationship be lost to the business as it remains only inside Joe’s head and personal notepad, but your new rep will also be faced with learning about all his accounts’ sales data from disjointed reports and paper copies of the various sales records you keep!

-From regular orders to best times to call a contact, this should be your one-stop-shop for customer information used and updated by everyone in your company.
+From regular orders to best times to call a contact, this should be your one-stop shop for customer information used and updated by everyone in your company.

 2. You’re missing out on valuable qualitative information – that you can analyze!

-By having all of that lovely data in one place, in one format and, crucially, up-to-date, you have an amazing opportunity to crunch the data to shape your and your company’s actions.
+By having all of that lovely data in one place, in one format, and, crucially, up-to-date, you have an amazing opportunity to crunch the data to shape your and your company’s actions.

 Here are a few examples of this in action:

 Use your CRM data to find out which customers are also working with your competitors.

 You can then export a list of those accounts and establish a game plan to win their business back.

 When was the last time your customer had a quarterly business review with their sales rep and what action points were made?

 Actions should relate to previous issues or product interests logged, the upcoming item offers or new ordering patterns (that will benefit the customer) based on their previous buying patterns when compared to their industry.

-With good CRM data, you can better serve your customers by customizing your communication, targeting them with the right offers at the right time, and ultimately serve them better, helping them to become a loyal customer.
+With good CRM data, you can better serve your customers by customizing your communication, targeting them with the right offers at the right time, and ultimately serve them better, helping them to become loyal customers.

 3. Your competitors are already doing it

 While it can be a cumbersome process to get all your data in one place, it’s more important than ever to be able to access details of everything going on with your customers so you can better serve them and stay ahead of your competitors.